Clov3rx/hexTree-beyond-journey/README.md

 # hexTree-beyond-journey
-Walkthrough of HexTree AttackSurface Android Security Challenges Providing only the proof-of-concept (PoC) code required to solve each challenge.
+Walkthrough of HexTree AttackSurface Challenges Providing demonstration and the proof-of-concept (PoC) code required to solve each challenge.